SpektraSystems/CIE-Azure-Migration/Hands-on lab/HOL step-by-step - CIE - Azure Migration.md

 1. Navigate to https://portal.azure.com and open the existing resource group.
 Now, open the **Azure Database Migration Service(dms62244)** which you deployed in task 2 of this exercise.
 1. Click on the **New Migration Project** to create a new migation project. </br>
    ![](Images/31_migrationproject.jpg)
-1. On new migtaion project provide following details and then click **Create and rin activity** button. </br>
+1. On new migtaion project provide following details and then click **Create and run activity** button. </br>
    ![](Images/32_create.jpg)
 1.